OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       disk.
       It knows nothing about file systems, but simple copying usually not requires changes in file system.

+      In case of FAT/exFAT/HPFS/JFS QSINIT updates boot sector of target partition after cloning (set information about new location).

     * There are may advantages in "dmgr" command options.
 For example, it can set/reset dirty flag on HPFS and FAT partitions.
 Command